hashicorp/terraform-cdk-action/.github/MAINTENANCE.md

 The following Actions either need to be manually triggered or require significant manual effort as part of the upgrade process:

 - [upgrade-node](https://github.com/hashicorp/terraform-cdk-action/actions/workflows/upgrade-node.yml): This is a custom workflow (source [here](https://github.com/hashicorp/terraform-cdk-action/blob/main/projenrc/upgrade-node.ts)) that runs once a day to check if the current minimum version of Node.js supported by this project is less than 30 days away from EOL; this check is done by [this](https://github.com/hashicorp/terraform-cdk-action/blob/main/scripts/check-node-versions.js) script using [this](https://nodejs.org/download/release/index.json) file as the source of truth.
 If the script determines that the current version is less than 30 days away from EOL, it runs [this](https://github.com/hashicorp/terraform-cdk-action/blob/main/scripts/update-node.sh) script to upgrade the project to the next even-numbered (i.e. LTS-eligible) version of Node.js.
 This workflow generates a draft PR asking the user to check if the [`RunsUsing`](https://github.com/hashicorp/terraform-cdk-action/blob/8b74e0c471bd6eb9ea8869f1a73de83b7129717e/.projenrc.ts#L164) parameter of the Action should also be updated based on the possible options described [here](https://docs.github.com/en/actions/creating-actions/metadata-syntax-for-github-actions#runs-for-javascript-actions); GitHub Actions runners don't automatically support every LTS version - sometimes they skip one.
-  - There is also a [manual](https://github.com/hashicorp/terraform-cdk-action/actions/workflows/upgrade-node-manually.yml) version of this workflow in case we ever want/need to upgrade Node.js for reasons other than a version going LTS.
-This is nearly identical to the above workflow (and the source code is shared) except that it takes a Node.js version string as input, rather than using [this](https://github.com/hashicorp/terraform-cdk-action/blob/main/scripts/check-node-versions.js) script to determine what the new version should be.
+  - This workflow can also be manually triggered, optionally taking a hard-coded Node.js version as input in case we ever want to upgrade to a newer version without waiting until the old one is less than 30 days away from EOL.

 ### Not Automated